Timotej979/Sorting-algorithms/README.md

 # Sorting-algorithms
-A few sorting algorithms writen in Python
+A few sorting algorithm implementations writen in Python